 Building Empathy With Your Teen

 Self-absorbed teens may be helped through a targeted parenting approach.
 By working to address each of the behavioral flaws your teen is exhibiting, you might be able to help them achieve a different outlook and tap into their inner sense of empathy and compassion.
+Identifying and addressing the habits and behaviors associated with a narcissistic teen during adolescence is crucial.
+Understanding these traits can lead to appropriate interventions and support.

 Do not expect a child to mature into an adult over the course of a few weeks but know that being needlessly and constantly self-absorbed is not necessarily healthy or normal behavior either.
 You could try building empathy with your teen by bringing the topic up whenever it becomes relevant.